← Back to all guidesTax Credits

 9. Tuition Fees Relief

-If you pay tuition fees for an approved full-time or part-time undergraduate or postgraduate course, you can claim relief at 20% on fees above a disregarded amount (first €3,000 for full-time, €1,500 for part-time in 2025).
+If you pay tuition fees for an approved full-time or part-time undergraduate or postgraduate course, you can claim relief at 20% on qualifying fees of up to €7,000 per course per year, after a disregarded amount (the first €3,000 for full-time courses, €1,500 for part-time in 2025).

 10. Employee Pension Contributions (AVCs)